-Codo Academy / For Engineering Teams
+Codo Academy / For Engineering Leaders

 Program

-Private 12-week cohort
+Private production ownership cohort

 Failure mode 01